 Preceptorship helps newly qualified practitioners to translate their knowledge into everyday practice, grow in confidence and have the best possible start.

-Having a robust and consistently applied preceptorship framework can help support our NHS people to feel valued and that their development is considered important.
+Having a robust and consistent approach to preceptorship can help support our NHS people to feel valued and that their development is considered important.
 It supports socialisation into the organisation and a sense of belonging.
 Most importantly it can improve clinical skills, improve clinical outcomes and therefore the quality of patient care.

 For further information on preceptorship can be found on the below links: